gustavocd/gotask/README.md

 ## Build binary for production

-This command will create a new binary called `gotask` inside `bin` folder, and another inside foder `linux_amd64` for linux servers.
+This command will create a new binary called `gotask` inside `bin` folder, and another inside folder `linux_amd64` for linux servers.

 ```bash
 make build